wwwjk366/think.data.science/content/post/preprocess-your-text-for-NLP-models-cleaner/index.md

-When building NLP models, pre-processing your data is extremely necessary and important.
-For example, different stopwords removal, different stemming and lemmization might have huge impact on the accuracy of your models.
+When building NLP models, pre-processing your data is extremely important.
+For example, different stopwords removal, stemming and lemmization might have huge impact on the accuracy of your models.
 Often times, the order of how you do the cleaning is also critical.
-Do you want to remove certain words first then tokenize?
-Or tokenize then remove?
-What we need is a clear to understand and yet flexiable code to do the pre-processing part.
+Do you want to remove certain words first then tokenize the text?
+Or tokenize then remove the tokens?
+What we need is a **clear to understand** and yet **flexiable** code to do the pre-processing job.
 When using R, the pipe operator `%>%` kind of taken care of the most part.
 However, there is no really good equivlent in Python because the natural different of Python and R: [(Long but very good read)](https://medium.com/@jondot/functional-programming-with-python-for-people-without-time-1eebdbd9526c)

 > In other words, it’s like saying that when OOP was born, it was also born with the Gang-of-Four design patterns baked into it’s core as its backing theory of thought (outside of types and inheritance and methods etc.), and every implemented OOP language included these patterns and abstractions by default for you to take advantage of, and that these patterns were bullet-proofed by centuries of research.
 But that can already never be correct — the Singleton pattern is by now widely recognized as an anti-pattern, and GoF authors said they would remove it, if only they could go back in time.

 But we can definitely hack our way around this using Python **Class**

 ## Design